appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

       # SMTP authentication settings
       auth: true
       username: smtpUserName
+      # You can create a secret with the password or directly enter the password here.
       password: superSecretSmtpPassword

   # If the K8s cluster access the images from a private container image registry, you can configure it here.